 MG HS review - Engines, performance and drive

-Power seems reasonable enough on paper, but the HS 1.5-litre petrol engine is noisy and needs to be revved hard
+Power seems reasonable enough on paper, but the 1.5-litre petrol engine is noisy and needs to be revved hard

 MG engineered a new platform for the HS, using MacPherson struts at the front and a multi-link suspension set-up at the rear.
-It feels softly sprung and deals with the typically scarred UK roads in just about an acceptable fashion.
+It feels softly sprung and deals with the typically scarred UK roads in an acceptable fashion.
 Where the HS falls down is its lack of decent body control at higher speeds, the car struggling with the grooves and off-camber sections of faster stretches of tarmac.

-Engines, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

 In this review

-- 2Engines, performance and drive - currently readingPower seems reasonable enough on paper, but the HS 1.5-litre petrol engine is noisy and needs to be revved hard
+- 2Engines, performance and drive - currently readingPower seems reasonable enough on paper, but the 1.5-litre petrol engine is noisy and needs to be revved hard

-- 5Practicality, comfort and boot spaceThe HS offers plenty of passenger space, but its boot could be bigger
+- 5Practicality, comfort and boot spaceThe MG HS offers plenty of passenger space, but its boot could be bigger

-- 6Reliability and safetyWith a five-star safety rating, reassuring seven-year warranty and improving customer feedback, MG HS ownership should be hassle-free
+- 6Reliability and safetyWith a five-star safety rating, a reassuring seven-year warranty and improving customer feedback, MG HS ownership should be hassle-free